AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 The choice of gestures were done in accordance with the metric value we calculate.
 For instance, as we compute the change in spread of eye histogram, it was natural to choose "looking up" gesture because this will trigger maximum hike in spread.
 Similarly, yawn was found to be most accurate to measure and hence "mouse left click" event was associated to yawn gesture.

-- This is an individual submission.
+Note: This is an individual submission.
 Hence, all the above ideas are entirely mine and not output of a discussion or team work.

 # Conclusion